1920 Irish local elections: Background

 In the 1918 general elections the newly reformed Sinn Féin party had secured a large majority of Irish seats in the Parliament of the United Kingdom.
-Because many seats won by Sinn Féin were uncontested, and the elections used the first-past-the-post voting system, Sinn Féin in all contested seats gained slightly less than 50% of the vote.
-This electoral success provided a propaganda coup for Sinn Féin, and so the British Government introduced the Local Government (Ireland) Act 1919, which allowed for parliamentary elections by proportional representation in all of Ireland for the first time, by the system of the single transferable vote for multi-member electoral areas.
+Many of the seats won by Sinn Féin were uncontested and thus were secured by acclamation.
+Where the seats were contested, the elections used the first-past-the-post voting system.
+Those two reasons explain how the Sinn Féin took a majority of seats in the chamber even though in the districts where the seat was contested the party received less than half the vote.
+Sinn Féin's electoral success was a propaganda coup for the party, so the British Government introduced the Local Government (Ireland) Act 1919, which allowed for municipal elections by proportional representation in all of Ireland for the first time, by the system of the single transferable vote in multi-member districts.
 The Bill's second reading debate and vote were on 24 March.
 The government hoped that the new system would reveal less-than-monolithic support for Sinn Féin, and it was first tested in the 1920 local elections.

 Some Sinn Féin members including Arthur Griffith had also helped to form the Proportional Representation Society of Ireland in the different circumstances of 1911.
 By 1920 the party was in a far stronger electoral position, and had no reason to oppose proportional representation, and it treated these elections as internal Irish elections for local authorities that were expected to swear allegiance to the new Irish Republic.

-The electoral method introduced by the 1919 Act is still used in elections in the Republic of Ireland and most elections in Northern Ireland today.
+STV, the electoral system introduced by the 1919 Act, is still used today in elections in the Republic of Ireland and most elections in Northern Ireland.